If you have been considering a septorhinoplasty, make sure you know all the facts.

 - Toxic shock syndrome, which is an infection of your bloodstream

 - Problems at the donor site if you need a cartilage graft from your ear

 How soon will I recover?

-You will need to stay off work and away from groups of people for two weeks to avoid catching a cold, which could result in an infection.
-You should also avoid any exercise, hot baths and bending down.
-Most swelling and bruising will usually have settled after the third week.
+You will need to stay off work and away from groups of people for two weeks.
+This is to avoid catching a cold, which could result in an infection.
+Your surgeon will remove the splint and strapping after a week.
+Do not exercise, have a hot bath or bend down for two weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
-Before you start exercising, you should ask a member of the healthcare team or your GP for advice.
-It can take many months for your nose to settle down and for the final appearance to develop.
+Before you start exercising, ask the healthcare team or your GP for advice.
+It can take many months for your nose to settle and for the final appearance to develop.

 A septorhinoplasty is an operation to improve the appearance of your nose and how you breathe.
-You should have realistic expectations about the results.
+To find out more call us on 0808 101 0337.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.

 0808 101 0337